BenderGroup/LINCS-Extraction/README.md

  Authors: Maria-Anna Trapotsi (mat64@cam.ac.uk) and Layla Hosseini-Gerami (lh605@cam.ac.uk)

+Before you start, make sure you have the following packages installed.
+We recommend you create a Conda environment for this purpose.

+* pandas
+* numpy
+* cmapPy
+* h5py
+* scipy
+* joblib

 ### Step 1: Create folders
 Create folders called "data", "Consensus_Signatures", "TAS_Scores", "Compounds_With_No_Replicates", "All_Replicates" in your working directory